ELLIPSECT: A surface brightness analysis tool for GALFIT 3: How to install and run EllipSect

 After installing the libraries, download the latest release from the link shown above, and install it via:

 or

 To check that everything is working properly, run the automated tests:

-Although \texttt{{\texttt{GALFIT}}} is not strictly required, it will require to create the model components and sigma image.
-Ensure you can call {\texttt{GALFIT}} from the command line.
+Although \texttt{GALFIT} is not strictly required, it will require to create the model components and sigma image.
+Ensure you can call \texttt{GALFIT} from the command prompt.
 Otherwise, the automated tests will fail. \\